varvarigos/LitBench/docs/tasks/link_pred.md

 - **"Yes"** → If Paper A is likely to cite Paper B.
 - **"No"** → If Paper A is unlikely to cite Paper B.

-This formatted prompt is then used as input for the model to determine the citation relationship.
+This formatted prompt is then used as input to the model to determine the citation relationship.